-As their name implies, boxelder bugs are attracted to boxelder trees.
-If you have these, or silver maple trees to which they are also attracted, around your home or neighborhood, you are very likely to have boxelder bugs.
+As their name implies, boxelder bugs are attracted to boxelder trees and also to silver maple trees.
+If you have these trees around your home or neighborhood, you are very likely to have boxelder bugs.
 In the fall, as they begin to seek shelter for the upcoming cold months of winter, they are attracted to the warm, sunny sides of homes.
-From there they slip between cracks and gaps in the siding, around doors and windows, etc., often ending up inside the home during the winter.
+From there they slip between cracks and gaps in the siding or around doors and windows and often ending up inside the home during the winter.

 3. What Happens If I Don't Get Rid of Them?

-The boxelders will overwinter in the walls of the home until the warmth brings them out.
-And that warmth can be the heated air from inside your home, bringing them out of the walls into the rooms of your home during the winter months.
-Like bugs such as stink bugs and squash bugs, boxelders can detect temperature differences of as little as one degree, so it doesn't take much for them to decide it's time to move further into a warmer environment.
+The boxelder bugs will overwinter in the walls of the home until warmth brings them out.
+That warmth can be the heated air from inside your home, bringing them out of the walls into the rooms of your home during the winter months.
+Like bugs such as stink bugs and squash bugs, boxelder bugs can detect temperature differences of as little as one degree, so it doesn't take much for them to decide it's time to move further into a warmer environment.

-No, boxelders bugs do not bite or sting people.
+The good news is that boxelders bugs do not bite or sting people or pets.

 6. Do Boxelder Bugs Cause Any Other Damage?

-Not unless there are high populations.
+They do not cause damage unless there are high populations.
 Boxelder bugs are primarily a nuisance pest.
-They only live for a few days and do not infest food or cause property damage, and they do not do not breed indoors.
+They only live for a few days and do not infest food or cause property damage.
+They do not do not breed indoors.
 But when a lot of them get into your home, they can be very intrusive and annoying, and their excrement can stain surfaces such as walls, furniture, and drapes.

 7. How Do I Get Rid of Boxelder Bugs That Get Into My Home?

-Once the pests get in, physical removal is best, and really is the only practical way to get rid of them.
+Once the pests get in, physical removal is best and is the only practical way to get rid of them.
 A few options are:

 - Use a vacuum with a long hose attachment to gather up the bugs.

-- Directly spray the bugs with a dish soap/water solution (See question #10 below).
+- Directly spray the bugs with a dish soap/water solution.

 - Sweep up dead bugs with a broom or vacuum.